 - The Eighth Amendment right of freedom from cruel and unusual punishment.
 A violation occurs if the police subject the victim to unreasonable pain or torment while incarcerated.

-Section 1983 of the United States Code offers victims a way to sue people who've seriously harmed them while acting under the "color of state law."
+Section 1983 of the United States Code offers victims a way to sue people who have seriously harmed them while acting under the "color of state law."
 In order to prevail on a Section 1983 claim, the victim has to show all of the following:

 - One of the victim's constitutional rights was violated,